VIB-PSB/ksrates/README.md

 ## Quick overview

-To position ancient WGD events with respect to speciation events in a phylogeny, the *K*<sub>S</sub> values of WGD paralog pairs in a focal species are often compared with the *K*<sub>S</sub> values of ortholog pairs between this species and other species.
+To position ancient WGD events with respect to speciation events in a phylogeny, the *K*<sub>S</sub> values of WGD paralog pairs in a species of interest are often compared with the *K*<sub>S</sub> values of ortholog pairs between this species and other species.
 For example, it is common practice to superimpose ortholog and paralog *K*<sub>S</sub> distributions in a mixed plot.
 However, if the lineages involved exhibit different substitution rates, such direct naive comparison of paralog and ortholog *K*<sub>S</sub> estimates can be misleading and result in phylogenetic misinterpretation of WGD signatures.

 *ksrates* is user-friendly command-line tool and [Nextflow](https://github.com/nextflow-io/nextflow) pipeline to compare paralog and ortholog *K*<sub>S</sub> distributions derived from genomic or transcriptomic sequences. *ksrates* estimates differences in synonymous substitution rates among the lineages involved and generates an adjusted mixed plot of paralog and ortholog *K*<sub>S</sub> distributions that allows to assess the relative phylogenetic positioning of presumed WGD and speciation events.